junxit/us-congress-bills-115/metadata.md

 - 2018-07-16 — Placed on the Union Calendar, Calendar No. 636.
 - 2018-07-16 — Reported (Amended) by the Committee on Oversight and Government Reform.
 H. Rept.
 115-822.
 - 2018-07-16 — Reported (Amended) by the Committee on Oversight and Government Reform.
 H. Rept.
 115-822.
+- 2018-07-17 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.